Background

 Our History

-The first Lutheran Elementary Schools Tournament (L.E.S.T.) was held in 1962 with four Portland area schools (St. Paul-Sherwood, Trinity-Oregon City, Trinity-Portland, and Martin Luther-Portland).
-This first gathering involved a boys basketball tournament, and a few years later a volleyball competition was added for the girls.
+The first L.E.S.T. was held in 1962 at Concordia University-Portland with four Portland area schools (St. Paul-Sherwood, Trinity-Oregon City, Trinity-Portland, and Martin Luther-Portland).
+This first gathering involved a boys’ basketball tournament.
+A few years later a volleyball competition was added for the girls.
 As word of the tournament spread, schools from outside of the Portland area (Idaho, Montana, California, Southern Oregon, Nevada, and Washington) began traveling by car, train, plane, or bus to participate in the L.E.S.T.
-In the early years, Concordia University Portland’s Luther Hall was transformed from a classroom building to a dormitory for visiting teams.
-Over the years additional activities and competitions were added, eventually including over 20 individual and/or team events.
-Concordia University was proud to host close to 1000 participants from as many as 21 Lutheran elementary schools from around the Pacific Northwest and northern California, and in the most recent years even schools from British Columbia (Canada) and Nebraska attended.
+In the early years, Luther Hall was transformed from a classroom building to a dormitory for visiting teams.
+Over time additional activities and competitions (now including over 20 individual and/or team events) were added.

 Our Philosophy

 L.E.S.T.
-Northwest is a collaborative effort of elementary schools of the Lutheran Church-Missouri Synod with the support of the Education Services Department of the Northwest District-LCMS.
-L.E.S.T.
-Northwest is based on the value of Christian education that emphasizes the love and praise of God, thankful use of personal talents, and service to others.
+Northwest is based on the value of Christian education that emphasizes the love and praise of God, and the thankful use of personal talents and service to others.
 The primary goal of L.E.S.T.
-Northwest is to provide an organized structure to promote fun, skill development, fair play, and fellowship among Lutheran elementary school youth through academic, athletic, and recreational activities.
+Northwest is to provide an organized structure to promote fun, skill development, fair play, and fellowship among Lutheran elementary school youth through academic, athletic, and artistic activities.

 The tournament offers a variety of individual and team events that facilitate participants’ emotional, intellectual, physical, and spiritual growth.
 Participation and maximal involvement for each school is encouraged.
-It is the position of L.E.S.T.
-Northwest that participation in competition can facilitate optimal growth and development.
-By focusing on doing one’s best, instead of overemphasizing winning, it is hoped that competition will promote a positive feeling of self-worth, as well as lifelong participation in academic and recreational activities.
+It is the position of the L.E.S.T. that participation in competition can facilitate optimal growth and development.
+By focusing on doing one’s best, instead of overemphasizing winning, it is hoped that competition will promote a positive feeling of self-worth, along with lifelong participation in academic and recreational activities.

 General Guidelines

 Details on all the various events of L.E.S.T.
 Northwest are included throughout this website.
-They are also available as a PDF download, here:
+They are also explained in detail in the tournament manual, which may be viewed here:

 L.E.S.T.
 Northwest Manual